camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/01-process-engine-bootstrapping.html.md

 ProcessEngineConfiguration.createProcessEngineConfigurationFromInputStream(InputStream inputStream, String beanName);
 ```

-It is also possible not to use a configuration file, and create a configuration based on defaults (see the different supported classes for more information).
+It is also possible to not use a configuration file and create a configuration based on defaults (see the different supported classes for more information).

 ```java
 ProcessEngineConfiguration.createStandaloneProcessEngineConfiguration();